tbtiberiu/BookshelfBuddy/README.md

 Click the `Execute` button to register the user.

-To login, navigate to the `POST /api/Users/login` endpoint and click the `Try it out` button.
+To log in, navigate to the `POST /api/Users/login` endpoint and click the `Try it out` button.

 Enter the following JSON in the `Request body` section: